Adolf Ludvig Stierneld: Biography

-National Portrait Gallery (Sweden); he started and organized the collection after the death of Gustav III in 1792, and the collection became officially inaugurated in 1822.
-He became an honorary member of the Royal Swedish Academy of Letters, History and Antiquities in 1821.
+National Portrait Gallery of Sweden; he started and organized the collection after the death of Gustavus III in 1792, and the collection became officially inaugurated in 1822.
+In 1821, he became an honorary member of the Royal Swedish Academy of Letters, History and Antiquities.
 In his capacity as director of the museum collection, however, he reportedly misidentified several portraits.

 During his later life, Stierneld was also a collector of historical documents.
-In 1821, he became one of the founders of the Kungliga Samfundet för utgivande av handskrifter rörande Skandinaviens historia (Royal Publication Society of Documents of the History of Scandinavia), in which he served as chairperson several times and also published several essays.
+In 1821, he became one of the founders of the Royal Society for Publication of Manuscripts on Scandinavian History, in which he served as chairperson several times and also published several essays.
 In this capacity, he forged, misquoted, manipulated and wrongly interpenetrated numerous historical documents to trace the genealogy of his own family to royalty and give his ancestors a more prominent place in history.
 One of his inventions is the fictitious person Brita Persdotter Karth.